Rayquaza’s Downfall: Pokémon MetaPosted by Pokémon 24 October 2018 in

 A very consistent deck is the Malamar deck, partly because you can play four copies of Ultra Ball and four copies of Mysterious Treasure.
 You can search what you want, whenever you want.
 It has also potential to one-shot everything in the game because Necrozma’s Prismatic Burst attack has no limitation.
 It tends to have a bad Zoroark matchup, but Marshadow can easily make up for that because of its fighting typing.

-A good tech in the current format is probably Sudowoodo from Guardians Rising, since you make it harder for the Zoroark decks to one-shot your Marshadow.
-In order to one-shot the Marshadow, they need a Kukui and Choice Band combo.
+Another good tech in the current format is probably Sudowoodo from Guardians Rising, since you make it harder for the Zoroark decks to one-shot your Marshadow.
+They need a Kukui and Choice Band combo in order to one-shot the Maeshadow.

 One of the best cards in the Pokémon TCG has always been Zoroark, and of course it found a way to compete.
 Xander Pero came up with a Zoroark/Banette deck which is a really good Buzz/Garb matchup.